In the Main Menu, click Lists, Procedure Codes, Fee Scheds.

-- Enter the name of the fee schedule as the Description.
+- Description: Enter the name of the fee schedule.

 - Select the type.
 This property cannot be changed once the fee schedule is created.
-See Types of Insurance Plans for more examples of when to use each type.
+See Insurance Plan Types for more examples of when to use each type.

-Normal = In-network fee schedules.
-These types of fees schedules are options in the Fee Schedule dropdown on the Edit Insurance Plan window.
+- Normal = In network fee schedules.
+These types of fees schedules are options in the Fee Schedule dropdown on the Insurance Plan.

-- Set whether the fee schedule will only allow a single (global) fee per procedure, or allow provider and/or clinic-specific fees.
+- Use Global Fees: Set whether the fee schedule will only allow a single (global) fee per procedure, or allow provider and/or clinic-specific fees.

-- Check 'Use Global Fees' to only allow a single fee per procedure.
+- Checked: Only allow a single fee per procedure.

-- Uncheck 'Use Global Fees' to allow provider and/or clinic specific fees per procedure.
-This box can only be changed when the logged-on user has the Provider Fee Edit Permission and, if Clinics is turned on, Headquarters is selected in the main menu.
-See Provider and/or Clinic-Specific Procedure Fees to enter fees.
+- Unchecked: Allow provider and/or clinic specific fees per procedure.
+This box can only be changed when the logged-on user has the Provider Fee Edit permission and, if Clinics is turned on, Headquarters is selected in the main menu.
+See Fee Override for Provider or Clinic to enter fees.

 - Click OK to save.

-A fee schedule cannot be deleted, but can be removed as a selection option.
-On the Edit Fee Schedule window, check 'Hidden' to remove it.
+A fee schedule cannot be deleted, but can be hidden as a selection option as long as it is not associated with a provider or patient.
+On the Edit Fee Schedule window, check Hidden.

 Clean Up Allowed

-This button is only visible to users with the Security Admin Permission.
+This button is only visible to users with the Security Admin security permission.
 Use it to delete out of network fee schedules that are not being used or are attached to hidden insurance plans.
 It is sometimes useful if you have used the Blue Book feature.

 Check Ins Plan Fee Schedules